-Display of licence.
+Display of licence

-14. (1) This section applies to a licensee that holds one of the following licences:

-- (a) a banking licence; - (b) a Class I, Class II or Class III trust licence, except a restricted Class II or a restricted Class III trust licence; - (c) a company management licence; - (d) a Category A insurer's licence; - (e) a Category B insurer's licence, where the insurer has a branch in the Virgin Islands; - (f) an insurance manager's or an insurance intermediary's licence; and - (g) a money services licence. - (2) Subject to subsection (3), a licensee to which this section applies shall display its licence, or a copy of its licence, prominently - (a) at its principal office in the Virgin Islands; - (b) at each place in the Virgin Islands, where its licensed business is carried on; and
+- 14. (1) This section applies to a licensee that holds one of the following licences- - (a) a banking licence; - (b) a Class I, Class II or Class III trust licence, except a restricted Class II or a restricted Class III trust licence; - (c) a company management licence; - (d) a Category A insurer's licence; - (e) a Category B insurer's licence, where the insurer has a branch in the Virgin Islands; - (f) an insurance manager's or an insurance intermediary's licence;

-- at such other places as the Commission may, by written notice, (c) direct. - The Commission may, whether on the application of the licensee or of its own accord, direct that the licence of a licensee to which this section applies, or the information contained in the licence, is brought to the attention of members of the public and persons that the licensee carries on its licensed business in some manner other than its display in accordance with subsection (2). - A direction under subsection (3) may be made instead of, or in addition to, subsection (2).
+- (g) a money services licence; - (h) a financing business licence; and (Inserted by S.I.
+91/2010) - (i) an investment business licence, where the licensee is resident in the Virgin Islands.
+(Inserted by S.I.
+91/2010) - (2) Subject to subsection (3), a licensee to which this section applies shall display its licence, or a copy of its licence, prominently- - (a) at its principal office in the Virgin Islands; - (b) at each place in the Virgin Islands, where its licensed business is carried on; and - (c) at such other places as the Commission may, by written notice, direct. - (3) The Commission may, whether on the application of the licensee or of its own accord, direct that the licence of a licensee to which this section applies, or the information contained in the licence, is brought to the attention of members of the public and persons that the licensee carries on its licensed business in some manner other than its display in accordance with subsection (2). - (4) A direction under subsection (3) may be made instead of, or in addition to, subsection (2).